DEIS-Tools/CLAIRE-library/README.md

 To model this, each tube has an inflow- and outflow-pump along with an ultrasonic sensor to measure with mm-precision the height of the water column.
 This is exposed with an interface to the user for control.

 ## Usage

+### Installation
 Install the library from the Arduino Library Manager by searching for 'CLAIRE'.

+Install the following external dependencies from the Arduino Library Manager:
+- CmdMessenger, v4.0.0

 ### Console
 Flash `Console.ino` onto an Arduino Mega using the Arduino IDE.
 Use a serial device tool such as `tio` or `screen` to connect to the Arduino with serial over USB.
 On Linux, given the virtual terminal path `/dev/ttyUSB0` and a baud rate of `115200`, do: `tio -b 115200 /dev/ttyUSB0`.